neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-- `senderAccount`: The account to vote for
+- `senderAccount`: The account used to vote
-- `publickey`: The public key of account to vote for
+- `publickey`: The public key of the account you vote for

 ##### Example